 How to create a RQA

-Find your nastiest inner cynic.
+1. Ask friends who excel at giving tough feedback for their opinions.
 Some people are naturals at this task and enjoy coming up with the rudest, most confrontational questions the world has ever seen.
-If this isn’t you, find your co-workers or friends who are and ask them to hold nothing back: go for the toughest, most confrontational, cut to the core questions.
-You might be offended or hurt by what they come up with, but that’s ok – better to be offended/surprised in an RQA than in a demo, pitch meeting or public setting.
+You might be offended or hurt by what they come up with, but that’s okay – better to be offended/surprised now, in an RQA than in a demo, pitch meeting or public setting.

-Make sure to include questions that are unfair or based on erroneous information.
+2. Make sure to include questions that are unfair or based on erroneous, but popular, assumptions.
 Reporters, clients, and the public all have their share of unfair questions and erroneous information, and you want to be ready for them.

-The answers take more time as the responses need to be more polite and mature than the questions.
+3. Spend more time on the answers than the questions.
+The answers take more time because the responses need to be more polite and mature than the questions themselves.
 They also need to carefully refute assumptions in the questions without being dismissive.

 Hi Terry – good point.